EB1-A

 In Aria Vatankhah’s blog article, “Are You at the Top of the Field of Expertise?”
 Mr. Vatankhah clarified that clients should utilize the non-resident’s past working experience and education to define the field of expertise.

 Nevertheless, it is not always the case that the more clearly the field is defined, the better the chances of getting approved.
 AAO rulings have indicated that the judging officers become suspicious in cases where the field of expertise is so narrowly defined that “rising to the top of the endeavor” is unimportant.
-Please contact Aria Law Group to find out more about defining the field of expertise.
+Please contact Green Card Link to find out more about defining the field of expertise.

 Are You at the Top of the Field of Expertise?